Why doesn't my new website appear on Google?

 How do I make sure Google sees how relevant my website is to my chosen Keywords?

 When you built your website, did you ensure that your target keywords appear in the copy on your pages?
 Did you also carefully craft a META title and a META description for each page?
 These are the words that Google displays on your search result.
 Not only do they tell Google what that page is about, but they entice people to click on your website - they validate that your website is about the subject they have just Googled.
 And the more people click on your search result, the more Google will recognise how important it is.
 Slowly but surely you will climb your way up through the search results.
+Please note: If I have built your website for you, then this section has already been done.

 What else can I do to improve my position in Google search results?